-All older letters and updates are available on the letters pages of your year groups.
+Letters and updates from last year are available on the letters pages of your year groups.

 *The Cheney Covid-19 Protocols document relates to the situation at the end of the autumn term; certain elements have been superseded by measures detailed in our leadership letters home.

 How do students at home access their lessons?

 Students use Google Classroom to access their learning from home.

 This booklet will help you with instructions for accessing online learning if you have any questions.

 Only use this if you do not know a code or have not joined your classrooms already: be very careful to check that you have found your own class - some teachers teach lots of classes in one year group!.
 We will make the 2021-2022 codes available in September:

 Kindly made by Miss Robinson.
 We recommend you watch this if you have any problems:

 Optional Yrs 7-10 Extend and Challenge Home Learning Activities

 These are entirely optional and should only be attempted once classwork is completed: